CatX711/GreetLang/GreetlangPlus.md

 <br />
 <br />
 <br />

+>Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand.
+>
+>*- Martin Fowler*

 Greetlang+ is a simple programming language that is designed to be easy to learn and use.
 It is a revamp of Greetlang, which adds several new features, as well as reworking the syntax to make it more intuitive and easy to read. <br />
 GL+ strives to be a syntactically sound language (which will probably never happen) that is fast, clean, easy to read and learn.